1. Swim 500 yards continuously

 Ship one concrete improvement that moves it closer to actually helping people.

-Not started yet—first meeting June 2, 2026.
+1 of 3 delivered—went to my first meeting June 9, 2026, and gave my first 2-minute speech.
 Real reps, real audience, real discomfort; build before September while bandwidth allows.

-In progress: Make Time (1 of 5).
+In progress: Make Time, then Red Rising (2 of 5)—sci-fi, a new field.
 History, biography, science, fiction—pattern recognition across disciplines compounds quietly.

 Building a second brain that acts as my executive assistant—reachable from my phone.
 About 20% there.